Navigate home logo

 Construction commenced on 17 June 2024 near the Lower King / Ulster Road intersection and has progressed along the route towards North Road.
 Unfortunately over the Christmas and New Year period the Stage 6 single-lane closure and detour had to remain in place.
 We apologise for any inconvenience this caused.

-To ensure the safety of road users and workers, please continue to follow all traffic controller directions and the signed speed limits.We appreciate your patience and understanding.
+To ensure the safety of road users and workers, please continue to follow all traffic controller directions and the signed speed limits.We appreciate your patience and understanding while we replace this essential infrastructure.

 Location Lane Closure Approximate Dates Detour Maps